-Independent living is a great option for older adults.
+Independent living for seniors in Illinois is a great option for older adults.
 It is a good way for seniors to continue enjoying life while staying active and involved in their community.
 They can also benefit from socialization and companionship.

 The older generation is more educated than its predecessors and wants to lead a meaningful life.
 This generation wants to age well and not be dependent on family or children after retirement.
 Although the elderly are more financially secure than previous generations, they still face challenges as they grow older.
 For instance, mobility impairments can make it difficult for a senior to safely drive.
 Additionally, some vision impairments can cause an elderly person to have a harder time noticing hazards.
 Seniors who live alone are at a greater risk for falling.